Neural Architecture Search by Estimation of Network Structure Distributions: Introduction

 The advent of deep learning, where training a single model can take days or weeks, caused manual design to once again become the primary approach.
 However, as architectural discoveries paved the way to models with a small number of parameters and superior performance \cite{He2015, Huang2017a}, the interest in automated design reemerged, taking advantage of both evolutionary optimization \cite{Xie2017, Real2017, Zhang2018a, Real2018a, Sun2019a} and newer approaches, such as reinforcement learning \cite{Zoph2016, Zoph2017, Pham2018a}.
 The computational demand remains a major limitation and has hence been the focus of most recent works in the area \cite{Pham2018a, Liu2018, Elsken2019}.

 Another concern is the growing \emph{semantic} complexity of such algorithms.
 While they may yield successful architectures \cite{Real2018a}, their search behaviour is hard to analyze, which obscures the effects (whether positive or negative) of individual algorithmic steps and hinders comparisons.
 For instance, Zoph \textit{et~al.} \cite{Zoph2017} proposed a reduced search space: the network is represented as a repeating sequence of cells of a few types, where the internal structure of cells of the same type is identical and subject to optimization.
-Consequently, this design space has been adopted by a multitude of other approaches (see \cite{Pham2018a, Real2018a, Liu2018a}), but random search has recently been shown to be highly competitive as well, suggesting that previous successes may come from the expressivity of this space rather than algorithm specifics \cite{Sciuto2019}.
+Consequently, this design space has been adopted by a multitude of other approaches (see \cite{Pham2018a, Real2018a, Liu2018a}), as it allowed significant speedups.
+However, the random search has recently been shown to be highly competitive in this space as well, suggesting that previous successes may come not from algorithm specifics but from the expressivity constraints \cite{Sciuto2019}.

 Despite the variety of the proposed solutions for the architecture search problem, the majority of them rely on the repeating blocks, cells, or motifs.
 While effective in reducing the search space and thus (indirectly) the computation required, such an approach is by design biased towards deeper and uniformly structured models.
-This brings them closer to handcrafted networks, but limits the possibilities to discover less regular architectures, which can potentially be superior in performance or have other valuable properties.
+This brings them closer to handcrafted networks, but limits the possibilities to discover irregular architectures with non-repetitive patterns, which can potentially be superior in performance or have other valuable properties, such as faster inference time or lower memory footprint.